-- A few sets of Socks/a Cozy Blanket – hospitals are known to be notoriously cold
+- – Socks and Cozy Blanket – hospitals are known to be notoriously cold

-- Several disposable underwear (Vaginal bleeding is expected even after a c-section and disposable underwear means less fuss and more time to concentrate on your new little person).
+- – Several disposable underwear (Vaginal bleeding is expected even after an elective C-section and disposable underwear means less fuss and more time to concentrate on your new little person).

-- x4 sets baby clothes for the duration of the hospital stay – I brought stretchy onesies with snaps in front for easy diaper changes
+- – Baby clothing sets for the duration of the hospital stay.
+I brought stretchy onesies with snaps in front for easy diaper changes.

 Myleen R. Camama

 Myleen works as the Admin & Marteking Manager for Feto Maternal and Genetyx Center.
 She has worked for the clinic 11 years and is a Mother herself.
 Below Myleen shares her tips on what to pack in a hospital bag when having an elective C-section…